rraja30/Movie-Profitability-Prediction/README.md

 Kaggle Dataset: https://www.kaggle.com/code/rounakbanik/the-story-of-film/notebook

 # Introduction
 Our group sought to predict the profitability of a movie, based on numerous features.
-To do so we sought to take two approaches, making predictions based off of a machine learning model and using Tableau to visualize the data to track coorelations between profit and specific features.
+To do so we sought to take two approaches, making predictions based off of a machine learning model and using Tableau to visualize the data to track corelations between profit and specific features.

 # Data Cleaning
 We used "The Movie Dataset" from Kaggle.com which included multiple csv files detailing movie information spanning 1924-2022.
 There were many useful features in this dataset; however, we filtered down the dataset to use only what we determined to be useful in our machine learning model as well as Tableau visualizations.
 The necessary features being: